tokenika/tokenika.github.io/WarsawBlock.md

 5. Introduction to EOS.
 (18 minutes) (JZ)
    * What is EOS?
    * What features make EOS unique when compared to Ethereum?
-   * What are EOS weak points?
+   * What are the strong points?
-   * What are EOS strong points?
+   * What are the weak points?
    * EOS roadmap
    * Wrap up
 6. About Tokenika.
 (4 minutes) (TM/DW)